 The Barbara Aronofsky Latham Award for Emerging Experimental Video Artist

-This award intends to provide support to the most promising video artist at the inception of her/his career.
+This award provides support to the most promising video artist at the inception of her/his career.
 Distributed by the Video Data Bank, the award was conceived by the Aronofsky family to honor the late Barbara Aronofsky Latham, a Chicago-based experimental video artist who passed away in 1984.

 Prix DeVarti for Funniest Film